BLEACH366/P2DFlow/README.md

 ```

 ## Prepare Dataset
 #### (tips: If you want to use the data we have preprocessed, please go directly to `3.
-Download selected dataset`; if you prefer to process the data from scratch or work with your own data, please start from the beginning)
+Get selected dataset`; if you prefer to process the data from scratch or work with your own data, please start from the beginning)

 #### 1. Download raw ATLAS dataset
 (i) Download the `Analysis & MDs` dataset from [ATLAS](https://www.dsimb.inserm.fr/ATLAS/), or you can use `./dataset/download.py` by running:
 ```